-List two goals you want to accomplish soon and two goals you want to accomplish in the future.
+Draw or list two goals you want to accomplish soon and two goals you want to accomplish in the future.
 What steps will you take to accomplish these goals?

-WHAT STEPS YOU WILL TAKE
+GOALS YOU WANT TO ACCOMPLISH SOON WHAT STEPS YOU WILL TAKE

-I will...
-I want to be better at...
-I want to become...
-I will...
-GOALS YOU WANT TO ACCOMPLISH SOON WHAT STEPS YOU WILL TAKE I will...
-I want to be better at...
-I want to become...
-I will...
+I want to become I will

+GOALS YOU WANT TO ACCOMPLISH SOON WHAT STEPS YOU WILL TAKE

+I want to be better at I will

+I want to become I will